 1. Create a Concept

-Remember, your character is a member of the Pathfinder Society first and foremost, and as such, your character should be able to work with any other Pathfinder, and abide by the Society’s motto:
+Your character is a member of the Pathfinder Society, so they must be able to work with any other Pathfinder and abide by the Society’s motto: “Explore, Report, Cooperate.”

 2. Start Building Attribute Modifiers